dabamos/dmpack/README.md

 ![License](https://img.shields.io/github/license/dabamos/dmpack?color=blue)
 ![Version](https://img.shields.io/badge/version-0.9.6-blue)

-**DMPACK** is a free and open-source software package for IoT-based automatic deformation monitoring and distributed control measurements in engineering geodesy and geotechnics.
-The project is the successor of [OpenADMS](https://www.dabamos.de/openadms.html), and in active development.
+**DMPACK** is a free software package for IoT-based automatic deformation monitoring and distributed control measurements in engineering geodesy and geotechnics.
+The project is the successor of [OpenADMS](https://www.dabamos.de/openadms.html) and in active development.

 The library and the accompanying programs are written in Fortran 2018, with some smaller parts in Lua 5.4.
 At the moment, **DMPACK** runs on 64-bit Linux